Penetration Testing

 netstat -ano

-If the victim wants to verify the service for unknown port 4321 and will try to scan that port using the Zenmap tool, the result of the Nmap will show the closed state of port 4321 which means its undetectable through the scanning tool, on the other hand, it is making a connection with the Pentester’s IP.
+If the victim wants to verify the service for unknown port 4321 and will try to scan that port using the Zenmap tool.
+The result of the Nmap will show the closed state of port 4321 which means its undetectable through the scanning tool.
+On the other hand, it is making a connection with the Pentester’s IP.

 On the other side, if we scan the same port from outside the network of the victim through Kali.
 The result of the same Nmap command shows the open state of port 4321.